 - 19.45.168 Degree of MSc: In order to qualify for the award of the degree of MSc in Digital Creativity, a candidate must have performed to the satisfaction of the Board of Examiners and must have accumulated no fewer than 180 credits, of which 60 must have been awarded in respect of the Postgraduate Individual Project. - 19.45.169 Postgraduate Diploma: In order to qualify for the award of the Postgraduate Diploma in Digital Creativity, a candidate must have accumulated no fewer than 120 credits from the course curriculum. - 19.45.170 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Digital Creativity, a candidate must have accumulated no fewer than 60 credits from the taught classes of the course.

 Operations Management in Engineering

-MSc in Operations Management in Engineering Postgraduate Diploma in Operations Management in Engineering Postgraduate Certificate in Operations Management in Engineering for the Postgraduate Certificate - no fewer than 60 credits for the Postgraduate Diploma - no fewer than 120 credits for the degree of MSc - no fewer than 180 credits including an individual project
+MSc in Operations Management in Engineering Postgraduate Diploma in Operations Management in Engineering Postgraduate Certificate in Operations Management in Engineering

 [These regulations are to be read in conjunction with Regulation 19.1]